Effects of Hydromorphone Abuse: Short-Term, Long-Term, Side Effects, and Treatment

 - Buprenorphine, a partial opioid agonist that also relieves withdrawal discomfort and reduces cravings.

 - Probuphine, a buprenorphine implant that steadily releases the drug over a period of 6 months.

-Another medication, naltrexone, will block the effects of opioids but should only be administered after detox.
-If it is prescribed too soon after last use, it may intensify symptoms of withdrawal 7,8.
+Another medication—naltrexone—will block the effects of opioids, but it should only be administered after detox.
+If it is prescribed too soon after last use, it may intensify symptoms of withdrawal.7,8

-Once detoxification is complete, the individual may benefit from different levels of treatment based on their current needs, including:
+Once detoxification is complete, an individual may benefit from different levels of treatment based on their current needs, including:

-- Residential recovery assistance – Longer-term treatment to foster a period of abstinence from substances in safe and comfortable environment.
+- Residential recovery assistance—Longer-term treatment to foster a period of abstinence from substances in a safe and comfortable environment.